 Migraine Relief is a medication that’s actually a combination of two common pain relievers (aspirin and acetaminophen), along with caffeine.
 All three parts have been proven to reduce the pain of mild to moderate headaches including migraine.
 When they’re combined, they’re even more effective for headache pain relief than any one ingredient would be on its own.

-How do I buy Migraine Relief (a.k.a. generic Excedrin® Migraine)?
+How can I buy Migraine Relief (a.k.a. generic Excedrin® Migraine)?

 How does Migraine Relief work?